-3. Do you support the concept of limiting the number of permits per household as a means of increasing parking capacity?
+3. Do you support the concept of limiting the number of permits per household to say a maximum of three as a means of increasing parking capacity?

 Tick one box

 Strongly agree

 Agree

 Neither agree nor disagree

 Disagree

 Strongly disagree